entando/entando-docs/vuepress/docs/v6.2/tutorials/devops/installation/azure-kubernetes-service/azure-install.md

 - Install nginx as an ingress controller in the cluster
 - Install Entando

-If you're already comfortable setting up an EKS cluster and installing nginx then you may be able to skip to [setting up Entando](#install-the-entando-custom-resource-definitions-crds).
+If you're already comfortable setting up an AKS cluster and installing nginx then you may be able to skip to [setting up Entando](#install-the-entando-custom-resource-definitions-crds).

 ## Cluster Setup